galaxyeye/daytona/docker/README.md

-# Docker Compose Setup for Spacedock
+# Docker Compose Setup for Daytona

-This folder contains a Docker Compose setup for running Spacedock locally.
+This folder contains a Docker Compose setup for running Daytona locally.

 ⚠️ **Important**: